thebespokepixel/verbosity/README.md

 ### Usage

-Simply override the built in console object:
+Inside a single script, simply override the built in console object:

 ```js
 	// This will duplicate the behaviour of the built in console object.